PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed the brokerage to use RAL-LCG2_H​IME as UK T1
   * touch input sandbox when tried to be overwritten
   * permit overwriting of input sandbox
   * reject limited proxy